Powerful Alchemy Symbols and Meanings explained

 Alchemical Metals and Planets

-In the cosmos of alchemy, the seven metals correspond to the seven ancient planets, adhering to the principle of “as above, so below.”
+In the cosmos of “Alchemy Symbols and Meanings”, the seven metals correspond to the seven ancient planets, adhering to the principle of “as above, so below.”
 Lead, aligned with Saturn, symbolizes the beginning of alchemical work, while gold, corresponding to the Sun, represents the pinnacle of this transformative journey.
 Each metal is a marker of spiritual development, a step on the path to enlightenment.

 Spiritual Stages